 “Nude on a Divan” by Amedeo Modigliani

 The several dozen nudes that Modigliani painted between 1916 and 1919 constitute many of his best-known works.
-This series of nudes was commissioned by Modigliani’s dealer and friend, who lent Modigliani the use of his apartment, supplied models, painting materials and paid him for his work.
-The paintings from this arrangement were therefore different from his previous depictions of friends and lovers in that they were funded by Zborowski, his art dealer, either for his own collection or with an eye to their commercial potential.
+Modigliani’s dealer and friend commissioned this series of nudes.
+He also lent Modigliani the use of his apartment, supplied models, painting materials, and paid him for his work.
+The paintings from this arrangement were, therefore, different from his previous depictions of friends and lovers.
+These paintings were funded by Zborowski, his art dealer, either for his own collection or with an eye to their commercial potential.

 Amedeo Modigliani was an Italian painter and sculptor who worked mainly in France and is known for portraits and nudes.
 Modigliani moved to Paris in 1906, where he came into contact with prominent artists such as Pablo Picasso.
 From 1909 to 1914, he devoted himself mainly to sculpture in which the linear form of African sculpture and the figurative Renaissance painters informed his work.
 His main subject was portraits and full figures of humans, both in the images and in sculptures.
 Later he painted the human figure almost exclusively and created many reclining female nudes.
 During his life, Amedeo Modigliani had little success and died aged 35 in Paris.

 Nude on a Divan